Fun in the Sun!

 On the outskirts of Sylvania Township heading toward Berkey.
 Open prairies, picnic areas and playfields.
 Great trails, an incredible Nature Photography Center, and also home to Wolfinger Cemetery which is famous for its ghost sightings.
 Really.

 On Central Ave (5100 Central), where Sylvania Township ends and Ottawa Hills & Toledo begin.
 Open year-round, 7:00 a.m. until dark.
 HUGE park, priarie, and woods.
 Park rangers on site.
 Restrooms, vending machines, biking, grilling, and pets are allowed.
 Gift shops.
 Oak Grove Schoolhouse open at various times.
 Manor House.
 Great jogging trails, over prairies or hills.
 Everything is here, so it is always busy ESPECIALLY on the holidays.
 Shelters, grills & picnic tables get taken early.

 Toledo Botanical Garden

 Located at 5403 Elmer Drive, where Sylvania Township ends and Toledo begins.
 Used to be called Crosby Gardens, longtime locals still call it that.
+Now under the "Metroparks of Toledo" umbrella.
 No grilling or pets.
 Restroom facilities (near Elmer Dr. entrance).
 Very calm, peaceful atmosphere.
 Log Cabin.
 Gift Shop.
 Artist studios.
 So much to see, so many places to discover.
 Walk along tree-shaded paths, through sunny herb gardens, around the pond, over the bridge, through hidden walkways and secret outdoor garden rooms...couples love this place, so do families because you can let the kids run through what feels like the grounds of a royal palace.
 A favorite for weddings and "couples" photography.
 Unparalleled for exquisite flower gardens.
-You will want to bring your camara.
+You will want to bring your camera.